Much of US still gripped by Arctic weather as Memphis deals with numerous broken water pipes

+Nationally, winter storms this month have claimed at least 67 lives around the U.S., many involving hypothermia or road accidents.
+But the numbing cold is expected to ease up in the coming days.

-Crews in Memphis, Tennessee continued to work around the clock on Sunday to find and fix broken pipes that were causing low water pressure throughout the system.
+On Sunday, crews in Memphis, Tennessee continued to work around the clock to find and fix broken pipes that were causing low water pressure throughout the system.
 Some residents have been without running water for days, and all of the utility’s 400,000 customers continued to be under a boil water notice.

 Memphis Light, Gas and Water President and CEO Doug McGowen said in a video posted to social media on Saturday evening that he hopes to have an estimate of when pressure will be restored on Sunday afternoon.